Updated April 2021

 We are all familiar with the term infection which essentially makes us sick in some way due to germs invading our body.
 These germs like bacteria, fungi, viruses, and parasites are called micro-organisms as they are seen under a microscope.
 Barring a few fungi and parasites, these organisms are not visible to the naked eye.
 Today the term antibiotics has become synonymous with antibacterial medicines used to kill or inhibit the growth of bacteria, while antimicrobials include medicines against all micro-organisms: antibiotics, antifungals, antivirals and antiparasitic drugs.

 In this section, the antibiotics (antibacterial drugs) have been reviewed.
-Interestingly there has not been a new antibiotic class for more than a decade.
-In July-Aug 2019, lefamulin, a drug of a new class mutilins (also called pleuromutilins) was approved and launched.
-Subsequent to that new antibiotic classes and drugs are under various phases of development and research.
-Nomenclature and class is based on chemical structure and the site and mechanism of action on the bacteria.
+The last new antibiotic launch was in July-Aug 2019 with lefamulin, a drug of the class called mutilins (also called pleuromutilins).
+Subsequently, new antibiotic classes and drugs are under various phases of development and research.
+Nomenclature and class are based on chemical structure and the site and mechanism of action on the bacteria.

 HOW DO ANTIBIOTICS WORK